Poseidondon/text-detoxification/reports/report_2.md

 in the [Solution Building Report](report_1.md).
 Please, make sure you are familiar with it before proceeding.

-This project ideas are inspired by [S-NLP condBERT](https://github.com/s-nlp/detox/tree/0ebaeab817957bb5463819bec7fa4ed3de9a26ee/emnlp2021/style_transfer/condBERT).
+This project ideas are inspired by [s-nlp condBERT](https://github.com/s-nlp/detox/tree/0ebaeab817957bb5463819bec7fa4ed3de9a26ee/emnlp2021/style_transfer/condBERT).
 Some functions could be partially copied from there.

 ## Dataset